 MEET IN PERSON

 Get out and network in person instead of on LinkedIn.
 Making eye contact, small talk, laughing, and sharing in real conversation creates a much more significant impact than what you could ever convey in a Facebook ad.
 Choose a handful of your best clients or customers and invite them to a free workshop or lunch or coffee.
 Suggest a free consultation for them with no strings attached.
 Marketing isn't always about getting more and more NEW clients.
-It's also about RETAINING and keeping your existing clients happy.
+It's also about RETAINING and keeping your existing clients happy which will help you grow your business.

 These are just some offline tactics to add your marketing strategy.
 You don't have to choose between online and offline communication.
 There's room for both!
 When all of our businesses are moving faster and faster with the help of technology, taking the time to make a personal connection with your audience offline can have a lasting impact on your customers that will build brand loyalty and grow your audience.